KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/general_event.md

 8. Wait for the recordings to upload.

    **If you can**, please wait about 5-10 minutes to pass between the end of the stream, and turning off the PC.
-   The computer automatically uploads the recordings of this class, so that our crew could edit/upload/manage it.
+   The computer automatically uploads the recordings of this event, so that our crew could edit/upload/manage it.

    You can check on the status by clicking on the:
    **System tray → Google Drive icon**, and verifying that a file with today's date is being/was uploaded.